 Monte Carlo is the ubiquitous little beast of burden in Bayesian statistics.
 Val points to the article by Nick Metropolis “The Beginning of the Monte Carlo Method.”
 Los Alamos Science, No. 15, p.
-125, 1987 about his years at Los Alamos (1943-1999) with Stan Ulam, Dick Feynman, Enrico Fermi and others.
+125, 1987 about his years at Los Alamos (1943-1999) with Stanislaw Ulam, Dick Feynman, Enrico Fermi and others.
 Some excerpts:

 Among the attendees was Stan Ulam, who had rejoined the Laboratory after a brief time on the mathematics faculty at the University of Southern California.
 Ulam’s personality would stand out in any community, even where “characters” abounded.
 His was an informal nature; he would drop in casually, without the usual amenities.
 He preferred to chat, more or less at leisure, rather than to dissertate.
 Topics would range over mathematics, physics, world events, local news, games of chance, quotes from the classics—all treated somewhat episodically but always with a meaningful point.
 His was a mind ready to provide a critical link.

 During his wartime stint at the Laboratory, Stan had become aware of the electromechanical computers used for implosion studies, so he was duly impressed, along with many other scientists, by the speed and versatility of the ENIAC.
 In addition, however, Stan’s extensive mathematical background made him aware that statistical sampling techniques had fallen into desuetude because of the length and tediousness of the calculations.
 But with this miraculous development of the ENIAC—along with the applications Stan must have been pondering—it occurred to him that statistical techniques should be resuscitated, and he discussed this idea with von Neumann.
 Thus was triggered the spark that led to the Monte Carlo method.